hzget/hzget.github.io/neural_networks/cost_function_math.md

 In other words, to make $$\|y-\hat{y}\|$$ smaller.
 3. repeat the process until the delta is enough small

-We can develop a math model to discribe this algrithm -- a cost function represents that delta:
+We can develop a math model for investigation -- a cost function represents that delta:

 $$\begin{equation*}